Southbound (2015 film): Music

-The score was composed and recorded by The Gifted and was created using authentic analog synths.
-The official soundtrack was released on February 9, 2016 by Headquarters Music.
+The score was composed and recorded by The Gifted, using authentic analog synths.
+The official soundtrack was released on February 9, 2016, by Headquarters Music.

-The film features songs by Mickey Western, Link 80, Barbara Paul, The-Front, Lay Low, Patrick Horvath, Ben Lovett with Ryan Levine, Nick Africano, the Soft White Sixties and the Atom Age.
+The film features songs by Mickey Western, Link 80, Barbara Paul, The-Front, Lay Low, Patrick Horvath, Ben Lovett with Ryan Levine, Nick Africano, the Soft White Sixties, and the Atom Age.

 On February 1, 2017, Mondo released a limited edition vinyl pressing of the score.
-The one off pressing is on sand colored vinyl with solid black color in color.
+The one-off pressing is on sand-colored vinyl with a solid black label.